 Don’t take chances.
-Locate reinforcing steel in concrete before you find it with your drill bit, core barrel or saw!
+Locate concrete reinforcing steel before you find it with your drill bit, core barrel or saw.
+Work safe!

-It’s usually rebar that you need to locate in concrete, but, it also applies to post-tensioned tendons, prestressing strands, conduits and services.
+It’s not only locating concrete reinforcing steel; it also applies to post-tensioned tendons, prestressing strands, conduits and services.
 N.B.
 It’s not always metallic; it could be glass fibre reinforcement, fibreoptic cables or plastic pipes.

 In most cases, professionals are looking for rebar, conduits and post-tension cables to avoid them when cutting or coring concrete.
-Failure to do so could result in:
+Failure to do so could result in the following:

 - Damaged equipment

 - Structural problems

 - Additional costs